 Beginning on September 1, 2018 through April 30, 2019 I will be serving in the Orville Mennonite Church in Orville, SK.
 My Ministry Mentor will be Gary Steiner, the lead pastor of the church.
 I will learn to grow in my appreciation for and skills in church ministry in a safe environment and under the seasoned direction of Pastor Steiner.
 The expectation is for me to spend, on average, at least twenty hours a week on my EM responsibilities.
-My primary responsibility will be to serve by researching, designing and implementing a discipleship pathway for the adult ministry of the Orville Mennonite Church.
+My primary responsibility will be to develop the skills and attitudes to become part of the regular preaching team at Orville Mennonite Church